- These 12 U.S. Hotels Have Amazing Christmas Decorations

 The Woodstock Inn in Woodstock, VT offers such a true New England Christmas you expect Bing Crosby to stroll into the lobby singing White Christmas.

 From the front deck through the front doors and across the first floor you’ll see evergreen swags, plush velvet ribbons, a fireplace flanked by giant decorated wreathes, and trees of all sizes that were grown right on property.

-The swags, wreathes and tree decorations incorporate pointsettias, grapevines, pine cones and dogwood, birch and evergreen branches from the inn’s gardens.
+The swags, wreathes and tree decorations incorporate poinsettias, grapevines, pine cones and dogwood, birch and evergreen branches from the inn’s gardens.

 Nestled amid the greenery kids love to discover the seven-foot-tall gingerbread cottage that would make Hansel & Gretel’s witch envious.

-The Jefferson Hotel fills itself to the brim with Christmas spirit, along with countless pointsettias, pine garlands, ribbons, lights and wreathes.
-The lobby feeatures one tall, decorated centerpiece tree and several smaller ones along the main staircase.
+The Jefferson Hotel fills itself to the brim with Christmas spirit, along with countless poinsettias, pine garlands, ribbons, lights and wreathes.
+The lobby features one tall, decorated centerpiece tree and several smaller ones line the main staircase.